nmoli/timesheet-chrome/README.md

 npm install
 ```

+2. Add env vars with a `.env` file

+3. Host the backend on Vercel and connect a MongoDB instance with the MONGODB_URI variable

-2. Build the extension:
+4. Build the extension:

 ```bash
 npm run build
 ```

-3. Load the extension in Chrome:
+5. Load the extension in Chrome:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked"